 We currently derive our revenues from our diagnostic assays conducted in our CLIA-certified, CAP accredited, and state-licensed laboratory.
 We do not have any clinical reference laboratory facilities other than our facility in San Diego, California.
-Our facilities and equipment could be harmed or rendered inoperable by natural or man-made disasters, including fire, earthquake, flooding and power outages, which may render it difficult or impossible for us to sell our products or perform our diagnostic assays for some period of time.
+We are in the process of moving our operations and equipment to a different laboratory facility in San Diego and anticipate to complete the move in late November 2020.
+Our current or new facilities and equipment could be harmed or rendered inoperable during the move or by natural or man-made disasters, including fire, earthquake, flooding and power outages, which may render it difficult or impossible for us to sell our products or perform our diagnostic assays for some period of time.
 The inability to sell our current or planned future products, or to perform our current assays and our planned future assays, or the backlog of assays that could develop if our facility is inoperable for even a short period of time, may result in the loss of customers or harm to our reputation or relationships with scientific or clinical collaborators, and we may be unable to regain those customers or repair our reputation in the future.
 Furthermore, our facilities and the equipment we use to perform our research and development work could be costly and time-consuming to repair or replace.